Fujifilm X10 vs X-E1

-The Fujifilm X10 and the Fujifilm X-E1 are two digital cameras that were announced, respectively, in September 2011 and September 2012.
+The Fujifilm X10 and the Fujifilm X-E1 are two digital cameras that were revealed to the public, respectively, in September 2011 and September 2012.
 The X10 is a fixed lens compact, while the X-E1 is a mirrorless interchangeable lens camera.
 The cameras are based on a 2/3 (X10) and an APS-C (X-E1) sensor.
-The X10 has a resolution of 12 megapixel, whereas the X-E1 provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The X10 has a resolution of 12 megapixels, whereas the X-E1 provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Fujifilm X10 and the Fujifilm X-E1 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X10 – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X10 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E1 is notably larger (18 percent) than the Fujifilm X10.
 Yet, the two cameras share the same weight.
 In this context, it is worth noting that neither the X10 nor the X-E1 are weather-sealed.